 In this post, we feature a comprehensive Example on IntelliJ IDEA Code Review.
 We will learn how we can use IDEA IntelliJ for code reviews.

-Code review is systematic examination (sometimes referred to as peer review) of computer source code.
+Code review is a systematic examination (sometimes referred to as peer review) of computer source code.
 It is intended to find mistakes overlooked in software development, improving the overall quality of software.
 Reviews are done in various forms such as pair programming, informal walkthroughs, and formal inspections.
 Code reviews can often find and remove common vulnerabilities such as format string exploits, race conditions, memory leaks and buffer overflows, thereby improving software security.
 Online software repositories based on Subversion, Mercurial, Git or others allow groups of individuals to collaboratively review code.
 Additionally, specific tools for collaborative code review can facilitate the code review process.

 A code review is a process where two or more developers visually inspect a set of program code, typically, several times.
 The code can be a method, a class, or an entire program.
 The main code-review objectives are: